 Candlestick charts may look complicated or confusing to the uninitiated, but they are a simple-to-use power tool for traders.

-Candlesticks plot the open, high, low and closing price for a specified period, and can create patterns that traders often look to as an indication for when a stock could potentially continue or reverse its trend.
+Candlesticks are a kind of financial chart that plot the open, high, low and closing price of a security, derivative, or currency for a specified period.
+They can create patterns that traders often look to as an indication for when a stock could potentially continue or reverse its trend.

 The hammer pattern is a widely used indicator of bullish trading, and a bullish reversal.
 It looks like what it is named for; the long lower wick looks like the handle and the short body at the top of the candlestick looks like a hammerhead.